CMU-CREATE-Lab/deep-smoke-machine/README.md

 | S<sub>4</sub> | metadata_train_split_3_by_camera | metadata_validation_split_3_by_camera | metadata_test_split_3_by_camera |
 | S<sub>5</sub> | metadata_train_split_4_by_camera | metadata_validation_split_4_by_camera | metadata_test_split_4_by_camera |

 The following table shows the content in each split, except S<sub>3</sub>.
 The splitting strategy is that each view will be present in the testing set at least once.
-Also, the camera views that monitor different industrial facilities (1-0, 2-0, 2-1, 2-2) are always on the testing set.
+Also, the camera views that monitor different industrial facilities (view 1-0, 2-0, 2-1, and 2-2) are always on the testing set.
+Examples of the camera views will be provided later in this section.

 | View | S<sub>0</sub> | S<sub>1</sub> | S<sub>2</sub> | S<sub>4</sub> | S<sub>5</sub> |
 | --- | --- | --- | --- | --- | --- |